 Some diseases, like polio and diphtheria, are becoming very rare in the U.S. They are becoming rare largely because we have been vaccinating against them.
 Diseases such as chicken pox & measles were frequent in the 1960s, but sometimes children can die from these diseases, so vaccination is important to prevent these diseases.

 There are a series of vaccinations recommended at various ages for women.
-Pregnant women also need vaccinations to prevent diseases in themselves or to prevent disease in their babies.
-Learn more about recommended vaccinations for women.
+Pregnant people also need vaccinations to prevent diseases in themselves or to prevent disease in their babies.
+Learn more about recommended vaccinations during pregnancy.

 Young women should get the HPV vaccine before age 26.
 This vaccine has already been shown to decrease the incidence of precancerous PAP smear abnormalities in the women that have received the vaccine.

-There are some vaccines to consider prior to getting pregnant if you haven’t had them in the past – rubella (MMR) and chicken pox.
+There are some vaccines to consider prior to getting pregnant if you have not had them in the past – measles, mumps and rubella (MMR) and chicken pox.
 If a woman gets either disease while pregnant it can cause infection in the baby, as well as cause severe illness in the woman.
-Chicken pox (varicella) vaccine is recommended if you did not have chicken pox as child.
-Most adults had chicken pox, but if you think you haven’t had it, a blood test can confirm if you need the vaccine.
-Similarly, a blood test can tell if you need the rubella vaccine.
+Chicken pox (varicella) vaccine is recommended if you did not have chicken pox as a child.
+Most adults had chicken pox, but if you think you have not had it, a blood test can confirm if you need the vaccine.
+Similarly, a blood test can tell if you need the MMR vaccine.
 Neither vaccine can be given while pregnant.

-Pregnant women should receive the influenza (flu) vaccine if they are pregnant during flu season.
-It is safe in any trimester.
-If pregnant women get influenza, they can get very sick & sometimes need hospitalization.
-Every year a few pregnant women in the US die from influenza.
+Pregnant people should receive the annual influenza (flu) and COVID vaccines, which are safe in any trimester.
+If pregnant people get influenza or COVID, they can get very sick & sometimes need hospitalization.
 Also, it is recommended to get a Tdap vaccine in the third trimester (after 27 weeks) to pass protection against pertussis (whooping cough) to their babies prior to birth.
-Any other family members that will be around the baby should get the vaccine as well, unless they got it in the past.
-If babies get whooping cough, they get very sick and could die.
+If babies get whooping cough, they can get very sick and could die.
+In addition, the Pfizer RSV vaccine is recommended in the third trimester between September and January.
+Finally, you may receive the hepatitis B vaccine if a blood test shows that you need the vaccine.
+It is important that your partner and other children in the home are up to date with their vaccines and any family members who will be in close contact with your baby.

 Other vaccines are recommended in our older patients, including the pneumonia vaccine and shingles vaccine.
 Additionally, with travel to other countries, certain vaccines may be recommended.
 See the above schedule for details.